reubenosborne/reubenosborne.github.io/_posts/2014-3-3-Hello-World copy 14.md

 ---
 layout: work
 category: work
-title: Burning Man 2016
+title: At the edge of the world
-excerpt: From dust, to dust.
+excerpt: Ariana's dusty musings.
 img: bm/ariana-blink.jpg
 ---